zhumingpassional/RLSolver/README.md

 |G55 | 5000 | 12468| 10294     | 9960    | 10236   | 10116  | 10138 | 10103         | 11.92\%    | 10218 |__10298__ |__10298__ |  +0.04\% |
 |G70 | 10000| 9999 |9541       | 9456    | 9458    | -      | 9421  | 9490          |2.26\%      |  9442 | 9578     |__9583__ | +0.44\% |

-2) Distribution-wise (__Syn__)
+2) Distribution-wise (synthetic data)

 We use the distribution-wise version of L2A in the synthetic datasets, i.e., after training, we test the instances by inferring the neural networks in 3 distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
-The distribution-wise version of L2A is much much faster than the element-wise methods, such as MCPG and iSCO.
+The distribution-wise version of L2A is __much much faster__ than the element-wise methods, such as MCPG and iSCO.
 For graphs with n nodes, there are 10 datasets, and we calcualte the average of the obtained objective values.

 Results on the BA distribution.
 |Nodes | Greedy | SDP  | SA       | GA     | Gurobi (1 h) | PI-GNN | iSCO   | MCPG   | Ours|